 In the 2017 University of Michigan Sporting Event Bid Competition (SEBC), student teams prepared a bid to host a major sporting event.
 The goal was to generate and share new ideas about how event organizers, host cities, sport institutions, and other stakeholders can collaborate to deliver major sporting events.
+Another competition will be announced, probably in Fall 2018.

 For the inaugural competition, the SEBC invited student teams to prepare a bid for a city of their choosing to host the 2028 Global Games*.

 *This event is fictional and is not connected with any existing competition.

 The winning student team was awarded $5,000.

 Each student team consisted of four members.
-Students must be from the same institution, but may represent different levels of study, and/or different programs of study.
-Each team must include at least two students enrolled in a Sport Management program at their host institution, and may not include more than two graduate students.
+Students were required to be from the same institution, but being from different levels of study, and/or different programs of study was acceptable.
+Each team included at least two students enrolled in a Sport Management program at their host institution, but could not include more than two graduate students.
 Students also had to designate a faculty advisor.

-The organizers have designed the bid requirements in line with conditions laid down to host major sporting events such as the FIFA World Cup, The Olympic Games, The Pan-American Games or the Commonwealth Games.
+The competition organizers designed the bid requirements in line with conditions laid down to host major sporting events such as the FIFA World Cup, The Olympic Games, The Pan-American Games or the Commonwealth Games.
 But for the purposes of this competition, the scope of the bid submission was significantly reduced.
 Teams were strongly encouraged to study the bidding processes of major international sporting events to inform their own bid.
 Bid teams would also take into account the fact that in recent years the cost of hosting large events has escalated, and increasingly host cities face significant budget constraints.
 Bidders for the Global Games were to focus on ways to organize the event so that it did not impose an unsustainable long-term burden on the host.

 View and download the the 2017 SEBC bid package brief at kines.umich.edu/SEBC_brief_2017.

 Three teams were selected from among the submitted bids.
-Finalists will be invited to present their bids to a panel of judges on Friday, September 8, 2017, at the University of Michigan.
-The panel event is open to the public, and will culminate in the announcement of the winning bid.
+Finalists were invited to present their bids to a panel of judges on Friday, September 8, 2017, at the University of Michigan.
+The winning bid was announced after the presentations.